Angelina207/Pizza-Store/README.md

 # Pizza-Store
-The little online pizza store
+The little online food store.
+There are parallax effects in the header and footer.
+Also product cards and a contact section.